Susan S. Russo, Director

 Diane Modico, Yoga

 Diane has been living and raising her five children in RVC since 1996.
-She has been a member of the TAPA family for just over a year and is grateful for every minute spent with its staff and students.
+She has been a member of the TAPA family for 2 years and is grateful for every minute spent with its staff and students.
 Diane is a Parent Member for the RVC School District Committee on Special Education.
 Fluent in Sign Language, she is also a member of the PSA at Cleary School for the Deaf.
 Having a 14-year-old daughter with special needs, she has dedicated her yoga practice and teaching to seeking ways to help her daughter and others in need.
 Diane spends her summers teaching yoga to a wide array of people on the beautiful shores of Fire Island.

 Brenna Morgan, Dance